It's not the first time winter storms have ruined Thanksgiving travel. Here are 5 others

 November 24-25, 1971: Thanksgiving Snowstorm

-Albany, New York took a major punch on Thanksgiving 1971.
+Albany, New York, took a major punch on Thanksgiving 1971.
 The area accumulated 22.5 inches of snow -- the greatest November snowfall on record.
 Up to 30 inches of snow was reported in the Catskills and across the Upper Hudson Valley, according to the NWS.

 Roads were not plowed until the next day, causing chaos for transportation.